josokw/YAAV-simulation/README.md

 # YAAV simulator

 Yet Another Autonomous Vehicle simulator.
-Started the development in 2009 (C++03), but is still under construction!
+Started the development in 2009 (lecacy code C++03), but is still under construction!
-Not based on any 3D game engine.
+Not based on any external 3D game engine.

 Challenge: refactoring to Modern C++.

+## Compiling and running application

+Qt YAAVsimulator.pro file is available.
+Select this file and press run.

 ## Dependencies